Is Your UPS System Ready for Winter?

 What’s more, 35 percent of organizations lost at least one mission critical application following an outage, while 24.3 percent lost multiple mission critical applications.
 18.8 percent lost most or all of their data center functions.
 And 12.1 percent lost data that could not be recovered.

 One way to reduce downtime in your data center is to invest in real-time power monitoring at the rack level.
-Using Server Technology’s intelligent power distribution units and Sentry Power Manager platform, you can gain advanced insight into the functionality of all of your data center infrastructure.
+Using Server Technology’s intelligent power distribution units and Power IQ, our partner Sunbird's DCIM software, you can gain advanced insight into the functionality of all of your data center infrastructure.